barefootcoder/perrin-bday-campaign/README.md

 ### Character Creation

-Although your species is set for you, because you are a shapeshifter you can feel free to look like any other classic D&D humanoid that you like: human, elf, dwarf, halfling, dragonborn, tiefling, etc.  Or any creature that _isn't_ from D&D.  Or anything you can imagine, as long as you stay with the size guidelines.

-Your class is completely up to you.
-A few backgrounds are suggested, but you're not constrained to one of those.

-You will be a level 6 character, so you will have several cool abilities already, including your subclass.

 If you're experienced with D&D, feel free to make your character yourself.
 If you're new to it, don't worry: I will work with you to create something that you'll enjoy playing.
 Or you can take a middle approach: fill out as much of your character sheet as you want, and I'll help you with the rest.
 Whatever is most comfortable for you.

+Although your species is set for you, because you are a shapeshifter you can feel free to look like any other classic D&D humanoid that you like: human, elf, dwarf, halfling, dragonborn, tiefling, etc.  Or any creature that _isn't_ from D&D.  Or anything you can imagine, as long as you stay with the size guidelines.

+If you want to read the [detailed character creation guidelines][CC], you can;
+they will make the most sense if you know at least a little about D&D.

+[CC]: character-creation.html